raspberrypilearning/rocket-launch/en/step_1.md

 </p>

 You will:
-+ Use loops to repeat actions
++ Use for loops to repeat actions
-+ Use functions with parameters
++ Create and call functions with parameters
 + Use sprites in your animations

 --- no-print ---